knaak/mergedirectories/readme.md

 Designed to take my many Photo's back ups located in several places on my computers, old hard drives, DVD backups and be able to merge them into a single Master folder which is virtually guarenteed to not have duplicate photos.

-Program works in two steps to allow for review before changes are made:
+Mergedir works in two steps to allow for review before changes are made:

 Step 1.
     Create a dictionary of MD5 hashes of the file contents of a directory (and all subdirs)